akeneo/pim-docs/contributing/behat.rst

   > ~/git/pim-community-dev$ ./bin/behat

-You can also define which feature to run :
+You can also define which feature to run:

 .. code-block:: bash